What to expect at Cape Hillsborough

 As the weather is always welcoming you can visit Cape Hillsborough any time of the year.
 However in the summer months, between December and March, you can get heavy rain for a few days so better to avoid these months.

-The busiest times of year to visit Cape Hillsborough National Park are generally during the school holidays and over the Christmas and New Year period.
+The busiest times of year to visit Cape Hillsborough National Park are generally during the school holidays and over the Christmas and New Year periods.
 This is when many families and tourists from around Australia and overseas are travelling and looking for a holiday destination.

 Additionally, the cooler months from June to August are also popular times to visit, particularly for visitors from southern Australia who are looking to escape the winter chill.
 During these months, the park can be quite busy, but there are still plenty of opportunities to enjoy the natural beauty and wildlife of the area.

-If you are looking to avoid the crowds, the shoulder seasons of March to May and September to November are generally quieter and can still offer great weather and wildlife sightings.
+If you are looking to avoid crowds, the shoulder seasons of March to May and September to November are generally quieter and can still offer great weather and wildlife sightings.
 However, it’s important to note that the weather and conditions in the park can be unpredictable, so it’s a good idea to check the forecast and be prepared for all possibilities when planning your trip.

 Access & how to get there